Visiting Wicken Fen with your dog

 To help us ensure our visitors, dogs and wildlife get along together, we ask that you:

 - Do have close control of your dog at all times while visiting Wicken Fen

-- Don’t allow dogs to chase or disturb wildlife, birds, or the grazing animals.
+- Don’t allow dogs to chase or disturb wildlife, birds or grazing animals.
 If your dog has a strong chase instinct, always keep him or her on the lead

 - Do pick up your dog's poo and place it in a dog poo bin.
 Dog poo bins are located opposite the boat house and adjacent to the Harrison's Drove car park

 - Do have your dog sit beside you at the tables outside the Docky Hut Café, but not on top of chairs and tables